 The recoverable amounts for each CGU's value-in-use was determined using cash flow projections from Board approved financial budgets for the year ending 30 June 2021.
 Growth rates have been applied from year two through to year ten.
 Cash flows are projected by undertaking detailed calculations for each income and expense category over a five year period and are then extrapolated off the 5th year, which is the lowest point of growth.
 An exit value is calculated at the end of 10 years, based on an implied terminal value earnings multiple of 11.8 and 12.8 for the Banking Business and the Wealth Management Business respectively, and a long-term growth rate not exceeding industry.
 A post-tax discount rate of 8.5% (12.1% pre-tax) and 7.8% (11.1% pre tax) was used for the Banking Business and the Wealth Management Business respectively.
 Certain income categories are modelled by projecting growth in relevant portfolio balances and the resulting income derived there-from.
 Other non-portfolio related income streams and expense categories are modelled by projecting real rates of growth (above inflation) for each category.
 Terminal value is determined at year ten using the assumption that the CGU achieves no real growth above inflation into perpetuity.
 The growth rates applied do not exceed the long-term average growth rate for the business which the CGU operates.
-The discount rate used of 8.3% reflects the Group's post-tax nominal weighted average cost of capital, which has been reviewed by externally engaged advisers and approved by the Board.
 Average inflation is projected to be 2.2%.
 The method for determining value-in-use is consistent with that adopted in the comparative period.